lgeorges1234/2_Storefront_Backend_Project/README.md

 A dashboard query allows him to get current orders by user

-> A user is authenticated thanks to a jwt token. the token is obtained first when he is created and then when he goes through authentication process.
+> A user is authenticated thanks to a jwt token.
+The token is obtained first when he is created and then when he goes through authentication process.
 ---